BarnNorth/Health-Freak/README.md

 Health Freak displays simplified labels in the app interface: **Clean** (for "Generally Clean" ingredients) and **Toxic** (for "Potentially Toxic" ingredients).
 These represent educational opinions evaluated through a holistic, wellness-focused lens.

-> **Our Philosophy**
->
+### Our Philosophy

-> We prioritize whole, organic, unprocessed foods and remain cautious about synthetic additives, artificial ingredients, and heavily processed substances.
-Our AI is prompted to evaluate ingredients from this wellness perspective, which may be more conservative than mainstream regulatory standards.
+Health Freak analyzes ingredients through a "crunchy lifestyle" lens – prioritizing whole, organic, unprocessed foods while being cautious about synthetic additives, artificial ingredients, and heavily processed substances.
+Our AI is specifically prompted to evaluate ingredients from this wellness-focused perspective, which may be more conservative than mainstream regulatory standards.

 Health Freak's AI considers: